top of page

 When should I apply for LSAT accommodations?

 The LSAC recommends applying 2-months before your test date (no later than the registration deadline).
-Because evaluations and reports take time, it’s best to start the process 2 months before you plan to sit for the MCAT which I explain here.
+Because evaluations and reports take time, it’s best to start the process 2 months before you plan to sit for the LSAT which is explained here.
 For details on other exams, see my guide on MCAT accommodations deadlines.

 What documentation does LSAC require?